XxX-Daniil-underscore-Zaikin-XxX/PapyrusDefaultProject/README.md

 > [!NOTE]
 > You don't necessarily have to follow the below steps to craft your documentation.
 You can radically adjust this template as you see fit, or simply remake it from scratch.
 >
-> You may find it helpful to look at [this curated list of cool READMEs](https://github.com/matiassingers/awesome-readme), [this amazing template generator](https://github.com/dec0dOS/amazing-github-template), and [this video about designing a good README](https://www.youtube.com/watch?v=vfZuFo1gTB8&list=PLA9_Hq3zhoFw6patag2gZcDjpugDLBStL&index=33).
+> You may find it helpful to consult [this curated list of cool READMEs](https://github.com/matiassingers/awesome-readme), [this amazing template generator](https://github.com/dec0dOS/amazing-github-template), and [this video about designing a good README](https://www.youtube.com/watch?v=vfZuFo1gTB8&list=PLA9_Hq3zhoFw6patag2gZcDjpugDLBStL&index=33).
 - [ ] Update documentation
    - [ ] Change all repository URLs.
 You should search and replace the whole repository, not just the README
    - [ ] Change my name and GH profile